ncloudioj/rhino-rox/README.md

 Instead of forking off Redis, Rhino-Rox reuses a number of modules from Redis, for instance, event handling, sds, [Redis protocal][1] etc. It was *not* designed to provide those advanced features like Redis, i.e. clustering, sentinel, PubSub and so forth.
 By design, it should just serve as a single-node data structure server.

-# Target data structures
+# Current supported data structures
-Honestly, don't know yet.
-Perhaps something like interval tree, trie, compressed bitmap I guess.
-Just managed to get it up and running as an echo server. :)
+* Trie

 # Build and configure
 Clone the repo, then `make`, that's it for now!
 Rhino-Rox also depends on [jemalloc][2], it'll download and install it automatically.